• Skip to primary navigation

 Hvar once led the world in lavender production and is home to several infamous lavender fields.
 The flower typically blooms in June or July (depending on the weather), so plan your trip accordingly!

-Lesic Dimitri – We admittedly didn’t stay at Lesic Dimitri but would have if we spent the night on Korcula.
-This was my only regret from the trip and my biggest takeaway: spend less time in Dubrovnik and more time in Korcula.
+We didn’t stay at Lešić Dimitri (sadly), but if we had overnighted in Korčula, that’s where we would’ve splurged.
+Not doing so ended up being my only real regret of the trip—and my biggest takeaway: spend less time in Dubrovnik and more time in Korčula.

 Korcula Island

-We stopped at the island for lunch and explored the historic Old Town as we traveled from Hvar to Dubrovnik by boat.
+We stopped at Korčula for lunch and wandered through the island’s Old Town as we journeyed from Hvar to Dubrovnik by boat, and immediately wished we had more time.

 Dubrovnik